Charan-happy/python-projects/Bookmark App/readme.md

-Tkinter ia python's standard GUI library . it comes by default with the python installation.
+Tkinter is python's standard GUI library . it comes by default with the python installation.

 ## About project
 >> In these project we are going to create a social media bookmark app in the project.